-In a dynamic world of IT Systems Ops and DevOps, effective cross-training is a always challenge.
+In a dynamic world of IT Systems Ops and DevOps, effective cross-training is a constant challenge.
 Skill-ups are essential for both individual growth and team success.
-Over many years of experience as a PM, manager, and mentor, I have developed a philosophy that emphasizes: self-reliance, initiative, and continuous learning.
-Here is my personal manifesto on cross-training, my contribution to developing proficient and empowered teams.
+Over many years of experience as a PM, manager, and mentor I have developed a philosophy that emphasizes self-reliance, initiative, and continuous learning.
+Found below is my (imperfect, but effective) personal manifesto on cross-training.
+In writing my own contribution to what I believe is key to developing proficient and empowered teams, I have seen what does and doesn't work.
+Below is my own still-evolving approach that has had success...

 Teaching the WHERE or the WHAT, Not Always the WHY or the HOW